Lake Charles Was Destroyed by Hurricane Laura. America Has Already Moved On.

 because we always survive,” Ardoin assures me.
 “But it’s taking a hit now.”

 Lake Charles is not generally thought of as a place for young people, given the draw of bigger cities like New Orleans, Baton Rouge, or at least Lafayette.
 But 22-year-old Breon Robinson’s online activism on behalf of her destroyed hometown of Lake Charles has caught many people’s attention.
-“We have so many generations here, including my generation,” says Robinson, whose father helped run Lake Charles’ first ever black radio station, and whose grandfather taught her Creole French.
+“We have so many generations here, including my generation,” says Robinson, whose father helped run Lake Charles’s first-ever Black radio station, and whose grandfather taught her Creole French.
 As Laura bore down, Robinson’s mom worked a 50-hour shift for city government, helping organize and evacuate residents.

 I felt that.
 I remember how New Orleans struggled to keep the media interested in our years-long Katrina plight.
 In these coming weeks, I’d guess Lake Charles will receive almost no coverage, even though its suffering is just beginning.
 Through a media lens, I can see how Laura’s destruction would not play as sexy as Katrina’s in New Orleans.
 Wind damage just isn’t as gruesomely photogenic as a well-known American city filled with poisonous floodwater.